Improving Ranking Quality and Fairness in Swiss-System Chess Tournaments: Introduction

 \subsection{Related Literature}

-Novel algorithms that assist tournament scheduling regularly evoke interest in the AI community \citep{LJCS14,KW15,CIT16,GRSZ18,Hos18}. \new{We first elaborate on existing work on comparing tournament formats, and then turn to approaches that utilize matchings for scheduling tournaments.}
+Novel algorithms that assist tournament scheduling regularly evoke interest in the AI and Economics communities~\citep{HI03,LJCS14,BEM15,KW15,CIT16,DS18,GRSZ18,Hos18,Kar18,VG19,LGS22}.
+Also, due to its relation to voting, analyzing tournament solutions, mostly variants of round-robin tournaments, is a prominent research direction in Economics and Social Choice Theory~\citep{moulin1986choosing,laslier1997tournament,BrandtF07,hudry2009survey,StantonW11,brandt2016introduction,kim2017can,SaileS18,brandt2018structure}.
+We first elaborate on existing work on tournament formats, and then turn to approaches that utilize matchings for scheduling tournaments. \new{For the reader not familiar with graphs and combinatorial optimization, we suggest to consult the book of \cite{KV12}.}